 What's on in Wiltshire

 offers a fascinating insight into the Regency world of Bath's most famous author.
+If you enjoy team games, puzzles and code-breaking, the Bath Escape Rooms provide a fun group activity.

 Wonderful University City with its historic walled